ARC-MARKET/lycheejs/README.md

 human and bot maintainers:

 - `do-release.sh` automates a lychee.js quarterly release (relevant only for lychee.js core maintainers).
+- `do-install.sh` integrates a lychee.js installation with the system.
-- `do-uninstall.sh` removes a lychee.js installation from the system.
+- `do-uninstall.sh` separates a lychee.js installation from the system.
 - `do-update.sh` selects an update channel and updates a lychee.js installation.